JackWH/laravel-new-relic/README.md

 Don't worry if your logs don't show a "transaction ended" item, as New Relic automatically finishes them at the end of a request.
 This is only really important for long-running processes, like the queue handler.

+> Once you're happy logging is working as expected, you can comment out `local` in the `config/newrelic.php` file.
+> This is just intended to help you check the package is working before initial deployment, or when making changes
+> which would affect New Relic transactions.

 #### Live Environments
 Assuming the New Relic extension is loaded, the package sets up hooks into Laravel to monitor requests at different stages of the lifecycle:
 - **HTTP transactions** are handled with a global `NewRelicMiddleware` on each request